Chauvin gets 22 1/2 years in prison for George Floyd's death

 Floyd's nephew Brandon Williams said: “Our family is forever broken.”
 And Floyd's 7-year-old daughter, Gianna, in a video played in court, said that if she could say something to her father now, it would be: “I miss you and and I love you.”

-Prosecutor Matthew Frank asked the judge to exceed sentencing guidelines and give Chauvin 30 years in prison, saying “tortured is the right word” for what the officer did to Floyd.
+Prosecutor Matthew Frank, in asking the judge to exceed the sentencing guidelines, said “tortured is the right word” for what the officer did to Floyd.

 “This is not a momentary gunshot, punch to the face.
 This is 9½ minutes of cruelty to a man who was helpless and just begging for his life," Frank said.

-The defense requested probation, saying Chauvin was the product of a “broken” system and “believed he was doing his job.”

-With good behavior, Chauvin could get out on parole after serving about two-thirds of his sentence.

-Before the sentencing, the judge denied Chauvin’s request for a new trial.
-Defense attorney Eric Nelson had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.
+Before the sentencing, the judge denied Chauvin's request for a new trial.
+The defense had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.

 The judge also rejected a defense request for a hearing into possible juror misconduct.
 Nelson had accused a juror of not being candid during jury selection because he didn’t mention his participation in a march last summer to honor the Rev. Martin Luther King Jr. Prosecutors countered the juror had been open about his views.